 Build and improve continuously

-Boosting the morale of your team cannot be overlooked, especially when your team is remote.
-As you work to build your company culture and begin to integrate the suggestions above, keep in mind that you can (and should!) always keep improving.
-Hold quarterly meetings to assess your remote processes and identify new ways in which you can better improve morale.
+Boosting your team’s morale cannot be overlooked, especially when your team is remote.
+As you work to build your company culture and begin to integrate the suggestions above, keep in mind that you can—and should!—always keep improving.
+Hold quarterly meetings to assess your remote processes and identify new ways to improve morale.
 Course correct where necessary and build a remote workplace that will skyrocket your company towards success.

 But don’t ignore the power of random acts of kindness.
 Doing small things like saying thank you, celebrating achievements, and integrating virtual team-building games into your schedules will go a long way toward drastically improving employee happiness.

 Maggie Schlundt is a content creator with vast and ranging experience.
 She has contributed blog posts to Let’s Roam Explorer, Honeymoon Always, Curious Theatre Company, and more.
 Her favorite topics to write about include marriage/relationships, outdoor adventures, arts, travel, fun, and connection.
 Maggie led the content strategy for the development departments of two leading non-profit art organizations, refining brand voice to achieve maximum impact.